nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-05-innovation_business_structure.md

     <li><a href="https://www.fundera.com/blog/sole-proprietorship">Sole Proprietorship - Is This Simple Structure Right for You?</a></li>
     <li><a href="https://www.forbes.com/sites/allbusiness/2015/03/04/partnerships-a-path-to-innovation-and-growth/">Partnerships: A Path to Innovation and Growth</a></li>
     <li><a href="https://www.strategy-business.com/article/00314?gko=9df7f">The Impact of Corporate Structure on Innovation</a></li>
-    <li><a href="https://smallbiztrends.com/2017/09/llc-business-structure.html">Innovation in the LLC Business Structure: What Entrepreneurs Need to Know</a></li>
     <li><a href="https://hbr.org/2007/01/leadership-and-innovation">Leadership and Innovation</a></li>
     <li><a href="https://www.innovationmanagement.se/2016/01/20/the-role-of-organizational-culture-in-innovation-management/">The Role of Organizational Culture in Innovation Management</a></li>
-    <li><a href="https://www.innovationexcellence.com/blog/2013/03/06/resources-and-innovation-whats-the-connection/">Resources and Innovation: What's the Connection?</a></li>
     <li><a href="https://www.businessnewsdaily.com/9839-most-innovative-industries.html">Top 10 Innovative Industries Shaking Up 2020</a></li>
     <li><a href="https://www.freelancersunion.org/resources/how-do-i-choose-a-business-structure/">Freelancers Union</a></li>
     <li><a href="https://www.councilofnonprofits.org/tools-resources/nonprofit-corporation-basics">National Council of Nonprofits</a></li>
     <li><a href="https://www.bizjournals.com/bizjournals/how-to/growth-strategies/2015/11/role-of-business-structure-in-tech-industry.html">The Role of Business Structure in the Tech Industry</a></li>
-    <li><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2881849/">Innovation in the Life Sciences: The Impact of Intellectual Property Rights</a></li>
     <li><a href="https://www.industryweek.com/leadership/article/21961600/innovation-in-manufacturing-the-role-of-business-structure">Innovation in Manufacturing: The Role of Business Structure</a></li>
     <li><a href="https://www2.deloitte.com/content/dam/Deloitte/se/Documents/strategy/DI_Innovation-in-large-enterprises.pdf">Deloitte Insights</a></li>
     <li>Michele Boldrin & David K Levine.
 (2010).
 The Case against Patents.
 Journal of Economic Perspectives - Volume 27, Number 1—Winter 2013—Pages 3–22</li>